sbodenstein/personal_website/content/post/alphazero/index.md

 So around $84.7\\%$ of games are drawn.
 ### Minimax

 Rather than taking a random move, what is the best move?
 And what game result $z$ would we get if both players took the best moves?
-A very simple simple algorithm exists that answers both of these questions: the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax#Minimax_algorithm_with_alternate_moves).
+A very simple algorithm exists that answers both of these questions: the [minimax algorithm](https://en.wikipedia.org/wiki/Minimax#Minimax_algorithm_with_alternate_moves).
 First, the expected game result for a given state is called the **value** $v$.
 The idea of the minimax algorithm is to always choose an action that minimizes the maximum value the other player can obtain.
 We can implement this as a recursive algorithm in a few lines of Python:
 ```python
 def minimax(state, max_player_id = None):
     if max_player_id == None: